HomeStudiosDIY/HomeStudiosDIY/README.md

 <a id="Frigate"></a>
 ## Frigate

-Monitor your security cameras with locally processed AI

-Frigate is an open source NVR built around real-time AI object detection.
-All processing is performed locally on your own hardware, and your camera feeds never leave your home.

-https://frigate.video/
+Frigate is a free, open-source NVR (Network Video Recorder) system designed specifically for real-time AI-powered object detection.
+It’s commonly used in home automation setups, especially when privacy, performance, and local processing are a priority. https://frigate.video/